ikuto0608/ikuto0608.github.io/_posts/en/2026-03-20-arigato-coffee-csd-prediction-en.md

 ## Verification Data: Backtesting with Past Logs

-As a result of backtesting using dozens of accumulated past roasting logs (`.alog`, etc.), we've seen that this CSD algorithm can detect a clear sign with decent accuracy, **30 to 120 seconds before the actual first crack occurs (lead time)**.
+As a result of backtesting using dozens of accumulated past roasting logs (`.alog`, etc.), I've seen that this CSD algorithm can detect a clear sign with decent accuracy, **30 to 120 seconds before the actual first crack occurs (lead time)**.
 Also, Claude analyzes the data instantly, which is incredibly convenient.

 Although the lead time varies depending on the bean's moisture content and batch size, it provides a sufficient time buffer to prepare yourself that "it's going to crack soon."